rafrasenberg/rafrasenberg-website/content/posts/kubernetes/kubernetes-terraform-traefik-2.md

 ![Traefik Dashboard](/images/blog/7/traefik-dashboard-1.png)

-As you can see when you go to HTTP you can see our dashboard route is safely secured with TLS and Traefik recognizes it as a Kubernetes route.
+As you can see when you view the HTTP routers, you can see our dashboard route is safely secured with TLS and Traefik recognizes it as a Kubernetes route.

 ![Traefik HTTP Routers](/images/blog/7/traefik-dashboard-2.png)